 - Sneak Preview of the Six Nonfiction Signposts: Kylene Beers gave attendees a preview of her brand new Nonfiction Signposts and Allison Wasserman tweeted it out.

 - ParentCamp & Voxer: Amy Nardone shared her team’s entire presentation on google slides.
 Now the world can view this awesome presentation on maximizing Family-School partnerships!
 ParentCamp & Voxer Presentation

 - Teaching Figurative Language With “What Does the Fox Say?”
 Paul McNeil shared this excellent video that I will use to review different types of figurative language in class tomorrow.

 - Scratch: If you’d like to change the face of education, implement Scratch Julian Aptowitz shared this amazing website that allows students to create and share stories, games and animations while learning to code.
 You can check it out here: Scratch

 - SLIME: Students of Long Island Maker Expo: WWP Library in Farmingdale, NY shared this flyer for an amazing expo celebrating the creativity and innovation of Long island students in grades K-12.
 Click the image to get your free tickets to this event.

 This is just a little taste of what I learned in one afternoon of riding hashtags.
-The awesome power of personalized PD on Twitter is simply remarkable.
-I’ve learned more in a few months on Twitter than in years of professional development.
+The awesome power of self-directed, personalized PD on Twitter is simply remarkable.
+I’ve learned more in a few months on Twitter than in years of traditional professional development.
 I strongly suggest you choose a hashtag or two and RIDE!!